 The oak desk belonged to Katharine Lamont Boyd.
 The labels still attached to its 60 pigeonholes attest to her values, interests, and “the kaleidoscope pattern of her life.”
 Among the titles are, “Family Letters,” “Sorrento,” (her family’s summer home in Maine), “Music and Art,” “Birds and Dogs,” Fine Things to Keep,” “Pictures,” “Library,” “Songs,” “Unanswered,” “Welfare,” “Citizens,” “Editorial Data,” and two are labeled “Maternity.”
 (She founded the Moore County Maternity Welfare Committee) “Dr. Swett,” is also named on another pigeonhole.
 His daughter Rebeccah served as Katharine’s “spy,” regularly reporting the names of those distressed citizens in need of her financial help.

-The wooden section of the stable, along with the kennels, were built in 1914 when the Boyd brothers first founded the Moore County Hounds.
+The wooden section of the stable, along with the kennels, was built in 1914 when the Boyd brothers first founded the Moore County Hounds.
 In 1928, the masonry additions were added.

 The local equestrian community has generously furnished the memorabilia that celebrates this sporting tradition.
 Trophies, riding pinks, pictures and a portrait of Ginny Moss, reflect the equestrian past of the Boyds and Southern Pines.

 James Boyd’s biographer wrote that his “aristocratic sensibility evidenced radically democratic ideas.
 Even the hunt, he believed, should belong to the town and no one who was seriously interested in hunting should ever be refused a place whether he could afford to dress properly or not.”